aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inf2-arch.rst

 Inf2 Architecture
 -----------------

-The EC2 Inf2 instance is powered by 12 :ref:`Inferentia2 devices <inferentia2-arch>`, and allows
+The EC2 Inf2 instance is powered by up to 12 :ref:`Inferentia2 devices <inferentia2-arch>`, and allows
 customers to choose between four instances sizes:

 .. list-table::